inviwo/inviwo.github.io/pages/manual/manual-gettingstarted-build.md

 {% include note.html content="
 When using a multi-configuration generator (like Xcode) you may want to adjust your build mode manually, since it probably defaults to `Debug` at first, which has a large impact on the performance.

-If you use a single-configuration generator, you can control the build mode using `CMAKE_BUILD_TYPE` in CMake, which defaults to `Release`
+If you use a single-configuration generator, you can control the build mode using `CMAKE_BUILD_TYPE` in CMake.

  Unless you specifically need to debug the application, we recommend setting the build mode to `RelWithDebInfo` for good performance, while still getting reasonable stacktraces for debugging and error reporting.
 " %}